DigiBP/Team-Blueberries/README.md

 <p> The second gmail module in the scenario will send out an email to HR with the request to update the team schedule with the data from the absence request:</p>

 ![image](https://github.com/DigiBP/Team-Blueberries/assets/116253747/e7bdfb4b-b7c1-4bef-a815-71dd4cd02fce)
 <!-- Ending Digitalization and Automation -->

 <!-- Other artefacts -->
 <h2 id="6.
 Other artefacts">6.
 Other artefacts</h2>
-<p>In addition to the BMPN and DMN models and the make scenarios, we also developed other artifacts that we needed for automation.
+<p>In addition to the BMPN and DMN models and the Make scenarios, we also developed other artifacts that are needed for automation.
 They are an integral part of the overall process.
 They are briefly described and shown in the following subsections.</p>
 </br>

 <h3 id="6.1 Google Forms">6.1 Google Forms</h3>